Do you have 72 Hour Kits? Follow the simple checklist and menu plan to put together everything you need for your Adult

 Knowing that my calorie count was higher than just the minimum needed for survival was important to me.
 The count isn’t super high, but I figure right around 1500 calories is a pretty good amount in a backpack.
 Remember too, that we have a whole other tote filled with more food.
 Get your menu with calorie count printable here!

-Each 72 hour kit also has a Grab and Go Binder with printouts of Emergency phone numbers, our Family Emergency Plan, a card with our family info, and an up-to-date family photos and all the other important documents we would need.
+In addition to our 72 Hour kits, we have a Grab and Go Binder with printouts of Emergency phone numbers, our Family Emergency Plan, a card with our family info, and an up-to-date family photos and all the other important documents we would need.

 Whew!
 That was SO much work!
 Really, the peace of mind knowing that that I am prepared is very satisfying.
 Because I made such an effort to keep this simple, I hope to be able to maintain the kits over the years and never have to do a complete overhaul again!